 Standard Newel Posts

-These are the most common type of newel post, typically used in a post-to-post system where the handrail will be at the same height throughout the railing.
-Standard newel posts are usually rectangular in shape and feature a block top design.
+Standard newel posts are the most prevalent and are typically used in post-to-post systems, where the handrail maintains a consistent height throughout the railing.
+These posts are usually rectangular in shape and showcase a block top design.

 Landing Newel Posts